 - 1°.
-Bank a credit institution as referred to in Article 4(1) (1) of the Capital Requirements Regulation (CRR)54, not being a credit union having its registered office in the Netherlands, on the understanding that the holder of a licence as referred to in Section 3:4 of the Wft will be equated with a bank unless otherwise provided. - Article 4(1)(1) of the CRR:

-Credit institution: an undertaking the business of which is

-- a. to take deposits or other repayable funds from the public and to grant credits for its own account. - b. carrying out activities referred to in points 3 and 6 of Section A of Appendix I to Directive 2014/65/EU of the European Parliament and of the Council, where one of the following conditions applies but the undertaking is not a commodity and emission allowance dealer, a collective investment undertaking or an insurance undertaking: - i. the total value of the consolidated assets of the undertaking is equal to or exceeds EUR 30 billion; - ii. the total value of the assets of the undertaking is less than EUR 30 billion, and the institution is part of a group in which the total value of the consolidated assets of all undertakings within that group which individually own less than EUR 30 billion of total assets and which carry out any of the activities referred to in points 3 and 6 of Section A of Appendix I to Directive 2014/65/EU is equal to or greater than EUR 30 billion; - iii. the total value of the assets of the undertaking is less than EUR 30 billion, and the undertaking is part of a group in which the total value of the consolidated assets of all undertakings within the group carrying out any of the activities referred to in points (3) and (6) of Section A of Appendix I to Directive 2014/65/ EU is equal to or greater than EUR 30 billion, where the consolidated supervisor, in consultation with the college of supervisors, so decides to address potential risks of circumvention and potential risks to the financial stability of the Union;
+Bank a credit institution as referred to in Article 4(1) (1) of the Capital Requirements Regulation (CRR)56, not being a credit union having its registered office in the Netherlands, on the understanding that the holder of a licence as referred to in Section 3:4 of the Wft will be equated with a bank unless otherwise provided.
+Article 4(1)(1) of the CRR: Credit institution: an undertaking the business of which is - a. to take deposits or other repayable funds from the public and to grant credits for its own account. - b. carrying out activities referred to in points 3 and 6 of Section A of Appendix I to Directive 2014/65/EU of the European Parliament and of the Council, where one of the following conditions applies but the undertaking is not a commodity and emission allowance dealer, a collective investment undertaking or an insurance undertaking: - i. the total value of the consolidated assets of the undertaking is equal to or exceeds EUR 30 billion; - ii. the total value of the assets of the undertaking is less than EUR 30 billion, and the institution is part of a group in which the total value of the consolidated assets of all undertakings within that group which individually own less than EUR 30 billion of total assets and which carry out any of the activities referred to in points 3 and 6 of Section A of Appendix I to Directive 2014/65/EU is equal to or greater than EUR 30 billion;

-54 Regulation (EU) 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) 648/2012; Amended by Regulation (EU) 2020/873 of the European Parliament and of the Council of 24 June 2020 (CRR 2).
+56 Regulation (EU) 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) 648/2012; Amended by Regulation (EU) 2020/873 of the European Parliament and of the Council of 24 June 2020 (CRR 2).